XRPLF/xrpl-dev-portal/websocket_api.md

 ```
 </div>

-The response follows the [standard format](#response-formatting), with a successful result containing the following fields:
+The response follows the [standard format](#response-formatting), with a successful result containing a [Transaction object](https://ripple.com/wiki/Transaction_Format) and some metadata.
+The response can include the following fields:

 | Field | Type | Description |
 |-------|------|-------------|